piwheels/piwheels/docs/importer.rst

 --------

-The queue that talks to :ref:`mr-chase` is a ZeroMQ REQ socket, hence the protocol follows a strict request-reply sequence which is illustrated below:
+The queue that talks to :ref:`mr-chase` is a ZeroMQ REQ socket, hence the protocol follows a strict request-reply sequence which is illustrated below (see :doc:`remove` for documentation of the ``REMOVE`` path):

 .. image:: import_protocol.*
     :align: center

 1. The importer sends ``["IMPORT", abi_tag, package, version, status, duration, output, files]``: